Your employees might be more productive and even drive corporate financial performance if they get to enjoy a holistic, flexible work-life balance.

-Achieving a healthy work-life balance is increasingly important to employees and many companies have responded by offering opportunities for child care, job sharing or the ability to work from home.
-Do companies undertake these initiatives simply because they want employees to be happier at work or can “family-friendly” environments pay off directly by making employees more productive?
+Achieving work-life balance is increasingly important to employees.
+Many companies have responded by offering opportunities for child care, job sharing, or the ability to work from home.
+Do organizations offer these benefits simply because they want employees to be happier at work, or can “family-friendly” environments pay off directly through increased employee productivity?

-Nick Bloom (Stanford University), Tobias Kretschmer (University of Munich) and John Van Reenen (London School of Economics) investigate the possible link between a company’s family-oriented practices and its productivity.
-They also identify what types of firms are most likely to implement family-oriented practices.
+Nick Bloom (Stanford University), Tobias Kretschmer (Ludwig Maximilian University of Munich), and John Van Reenen (London School of Economics) investigated the possible link between a company’s family-oriented practices and its productivity.
+They also identified what types of firms are most likely to implement such initiatives.

-The researchers surveyed more than 450 manufacturing firms across Europe and the U.S. and found that companies with family-oriented practices were more productive: sales per employee, for example, were higher.
-But this effect disappeared when researchers accounted for the incidence of good management overall (for instance, firms using TQM, other HR practices or mentoring).
+The researchers surveyed more than 450 manufacturing firms across Europe and the United States.
+They found companies with family-oriented practices were more productive: sales per employee, for example, were higher.
+But this effect disappeared when researchers accounted for the incidence of good management overall (for instance, firms using TQM, other HR practices, or mentoring).
 This research suggests productivity is enhanced through a suite of management practices — not just those targeted at improving work-life balance.

 Why do firms invest in such programs if they don’t enhance performance?
 Bloom and colleagues suggest firms simply value their employees’ well-being.
 It’s worth noting that while firms providing family-oriented programs didn’t perform any better than others, they didn’t perform worse either.
-Firms offering more family-oriented practices typically manage incentives and human resources effectively; have a high proportion of female managers; and have a high proportion of highly skilled workers.
-External pressures, such as being in a highly competitive industry, don’t appear to make firms less likely to invest in family-oriented initiatives.
+Firms offering more family-oriented options to their staff typically manage incentives and human resources effectively, have a high proportion of female managers, and a greater number of highly skilled workers.
+External pressures, such as being in a competitive industry, don’t appear to make firms less likely to invest in family-oriented initiatives.
 This implies that internal factors, such as employees demanding or negotiating such programs, are more important.

-The key implications for a productive, profitable business: manage your expectations around the outcomes of family-friendly practices and expect them to support other good management practices.
+Manage your expectations around the outcomes of family-friendly practices, and expect them to support other good management techniques.

 If your company doesn’t provide such programs, but it employs many highly skilled workers or female managers — employees who place a high value on these programs — you may be expected to step up.